Your Heatmaps may be based on continuous capture

 Hotjar creates an 'element map' of all the elements available on your page.
 The elements are mapped by their tag and their parent elements, IDs or classes.
 This will be needed to later build your Heatmap report.

-Hotjar will start collecting data usage behavior from your visitors to generate three different Heatmap reports.
+Hotjar will start collecting data usage behavior from your users to generate three different Heatmap reports.
 You can see three real examples of different types of Heatmaps here.

 We build your Heatmap report.